osefatul/fullstack-mern-blog-project/client/README.md

 		-  app.use("/images", express.static(path.join(__dirname, "/images")));

   - This means use this /images link as static connected to the images directory in the api folder. thats where all the uploaded file will be stored.
   - Go to the Post.jsx and add a Public filename as "PF" and appended to the source of image there. the PF link is actually identified in the index.js as static path.
   - Also add the PF to the singlePost.jsx as well.

+ #### Deleting and Editing file
+  - First if the post doesn't belong to the user it should not show them the edit and delete buttons
+  - Go to SinglePost.jsx thats where the post buttons show. and add logic if the post user is same as the user logged in. then show otherwise dont